Facing the Fatal Attraction

 If you desire to be nicotine-free, it may be comforting to know you have a lot of company.
 In 2000, 70% of U.S. adult smokers wanted to quit, and 41% had stopped smoking for at least one day during the preceding year in an effort to quit (Centers for Disease Control and Prevention).

-It might be encouraging to learn that, since 1965, more than 49 percent of all adults who have ever smoked have quit” (American Heart Association, 2008).
+It might be encouraging to learn that, since 1965, the smoking rate among adults has dropped from 42.4% to 13.9% in 2017 (American Heart Association, 2018).
 With our recovery program of mutual support, we have found a way to live nicotine-free, one day at a time.

 What Is Nicotine?